 However, over time, Amanda’s working relationship with her clients has expanded to also include new responsibilities and roles.
 She now takes care of membership invoicing for one client, and has recently undertaken the role of project manager for a client’s new hiring and recruitment campaign.

-When starting up with a new client, or taking on these new responsibilities, Amanda greatly appreciates the added support of her BELAY Relationship Manager.
+When starting up with a new client, or taking on these new responsibilities, Amanda greatly appreciates the added support of her BELAY Client Success Consultant.

-“Having the Relationship Manager doesn’t just feel like having an extra step in the process,” Amanda explained.
+“Having the Client Success Consultant doesn’t just feel like having an extra step in the process,” Amanda explained.
 “Taking care of us is like second nature to them.
 You never feel like they just say, ‘here’s a client’, and then throw you in the deep end.
 And when I need their help, I never feel like any question is too small.”

 Despite working remotely, Amanda never feels isolated.
 In her ten months with BELAY she has built meaningful personal and professional relationships with her colleagues and clients alike.
 In fact, with one of her clients, their working relationship has even blossomed into a friendship.